-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 He estimated that rebuilding the Old City alone would cost $1 billion.

-In other liberated areas of Mosul, residents have begun to return from displacement camps to think about rebuilding.
+In some parts of Mosul, residents have begun to return from displacement camps to think about rebuilding.
 CNN drove through some of these areas, and saw signs of life returning to normal -- traffic on the roads and chickens being sold in makeshift markets.

 Some people have left their villages for safer ones -- like Taysir Mohammed Mahmoud, a former restaurant owner who left the Old City for the safer east with his wife, two children, brother and mother.